bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 ### Testing git checkout locally

-Let's try all of this out locally
+Let's try all of this out locally.

-webhook-al triggerelt appnal bevagni a git clone parameter listajat, hogy megvan adva egy commit hash

 A webhook triggered build (when a commit hash is available) is similar to doing a